 Mother Blessing – A spiritual celebration of motherhood

-My friend had been dreaming of having a baby for some time.
-When I finally learned the wonderful news, I really wanted to prepare her a one-of-a-kind baby shower party.
-Last thing I wanted to do was a typical baby shower party full of baby gifts, fancy food, party decorations or games and activities with bunch of girlfriends.
-Not that there is anything wrong with such events, however I knew my friend simply wanted get together and enjoy a quality time with her female friends talking about womanhood, motherhood and our expriences and feelings.
-This is when a Mother Blessing came into my mind.
+My friend had been dreaming of having a baby for quite some time.
+So, when I finally heard the wonderful news, I knew I wanted to give her a baby shower that was truly unique.
+The last thing I wanted to do was plan a typical baby shower filled with gifts, fancy food, and party games.
+While there’s nothing wrong with these kinds of celebrations, I knew my friend craved a different experience.
+She wanted to simply gather with her closest friends and spend quality time together, sharing stories about womanhood, motherhood, and all the emotions that come with it.
+That’s when the idea of a Mother Blessing came to mind.

 Further reading :